-Pide styles are also varies region to region.
-At northern cities of Turkey, the locals prefer to make ‘Closed Turkish Pide’.
-At central Anatolia cities; locals prefer to make a very thin crust one.
-At western cities of Turkey; locals prefer to make small sized Turkish Pide to consume in the mornings for breakfast.
+Pide variations also vary from region to region in Turkey.
+For example; in the northern cities of Turkey, the locals prefer to make ‘Kapalı Pide’, in English ‘Closed Turkish Pide’.
+While you are making this variation, you close both sides of the pide dough after you place the ingredients and let the ingredients cook from inside.
+In central Anatolia cities; locals prefer to make a very thin crust one.
+In western cities of Turkey; locals prefer to make small-sized Turkish Pide consume in the mornings for breakfast.
 If you are making a road trip in Turkey, I bet you can taste endless variations of Turkish Pide.

-Once you first saw it, you may think it looks like a Lahmacun but I have to say that it is way differ than Lahmacun.
+Once you first see it, you may think it looks like a Lahmacun but I have to say that it is way different than Lahmacun.
 The main difference with the Lahmacun and Pide is; the meat we use at Lahmacun contains more fat than we use at ‘Pide’.

 The other main difference is; the meat in the Lahmacun has onions and finely chopped parsley in it.
 On the other hand, the meat in the Pide has only onions in it.
 The third main difference is the shape.
-While Lahmacun has round shape, Pide has a long and kayak look alike shape.
-So if it is your first time to taste it in a restaurant, you can differentiate the difference with ‘Pide’ and ‘Lahmacun’.
+While Lahmacun has a round shape, Pide has a long and kayak look-alike shape.
+So if it is your first time tasting it in a restaurant, you can differentiate the difference between Pide and Lahmacun.

 The recipe that I am going to share with you is the most well-known Turkish Pide with ground meat filling in it.
 If you want, you can use your local ingredients in it, but I strongly recommend you to stick to my recipe.
 It will give you the exact taste of the famous Turkish Pide.

 - 1 cup warm water

 - 1 onion – medium size finely chopped

 - 1 green pointy pepper finely chopped

 - 1 tomato (deseeded) diced